 Quality Assessment Tips

-- Review Past Work: Examine previous projects for good penetration and structural integrity.
+- Review Past Work: Look at previous jobs for solid penetration and structural soundness.

 Long-Term Cost Considerations